cusyio/Python4DataScience/docs/productive/git/branch.rst

                 creates the specified branch if it does not already exist.

 :samp:`$ git merge {FROM_BRANCH_NAME}`
-    connects the given branch with the current branch you are currently in, for
+    connects the specified branch with the branch you are currently in, for
     example:

     .. code-block:: console